Improving Tuning-Free Real Image Editing with Proximal Guidance: Method

 \subsection{Background}

-\textbf{DDIM inversion.} DDIM is a deterministic sampling of DDPM, which remains the same distribution at each time step.
-While DDPM is the SDE process, DDIM is the corresponding ODE process.
-The DDIM can be presented as
+\textbf{DDIM inversion.} DDIM is a widely used deterministic sampling (if chosen to be) of DDPM.
+While DDPM follows a stochastic differential equation (SDE) process, DDIM corresponds to its ordinary differential equation (ODE) counterpart.
+The reverse DDIM process can be written as

-To reconstruct the given image, the latent variables can be estimated by reversing the above discrete ODE sampling process.
-Denote the sequence of latent variables from $z_0$ via DDIM inversion as $\{z_t^*\}_{t=1}^T$, we have:
+where $C$ is the given conditioning.
+To invert the given image, the latent variables can be estimated by reversing the above discrete ODE sampling process.
+By rearranging \cref{eq:ddim_reverse}, we have